jeff4/bionotes.github.io/_comp/comp_notes.md

 	1. **An identifier is an atomic expression:** expression &#8592; id
 	1. **An integer is an atomic expression:** expression &#8592; int
 * 2/26/2021 – moved exercise files to ~/df/jeff_c_lang_exercises
-* 2/27/2001 – Purple Dragon Book. read about Java etc.
+* 2/27/2021 – Purple Dragon Book. read about Java etc.
+* 2/28/2021 – copied test_scanner.c out into jeff_c_lang_exercises

 ## Chapter 2: A Quick Tour
 ### Tools in a typical toolchain